 module 1Lab.Counterexamples.Russell where

-Russell’s Paradox🔗
+Russell’s paradox🔗

 This page reproduces Russell’s

-the type Type₀
+default, Agda places the type Type₀

 in Type₁

-, meaning the
+,

-definition of V below would not be accepted.
-The
+below would not be accepted.

-data V : Type where set : (A : Type) → (A → V) → V
+{-# NO_UNIVERSE_CHECK #-} data V : Type where set : (A : Type) → (A → V) → V

 hierarchy of sets.
 A ZF set is merely a particular type of tree, so